 Clery Act, Title IX information, and crime prevention and security awareness information is provided to students at new student orientation, Student Government and student club trainings, and through structured student programming throughout the year.
-The same information is provided to employees at All College Day, All Faculty Day, on campus events, and through email communication.
+The same information is provided to employees at All College Day/week events, on campus events, and through email communication.

-The institution will provide ongoing training, programs, and preventions campaigns throughout the academic year.
+The institution will provide ongoing training, programs, and preventions campaigns throughout the academic year, programs and options are designed to decrease perpetration and bystander inaction and to increase empowerment for victims in order to promote safety and to help individuals and the college community address conditions that facilitate violence, including promoting healthy relationships.
 Programs and campaigns will include and are not limited to domestic violence, dating violence, sexual assault, stalking, bystander intervention, consent, and other related interpersonal violence topics.
-Educational information will be made available regarding risk reduction and recognizing warning signs of abusive behavior and how to avoid potential attacks.
+The College prohibits the crimes of dating violence, domestic violence, sexual assault and stalking.
+Educational information will be made available regarding local jurisdiction definitions and additional information on resources will be available during related programs and training including risk reduction and recognizing warning signs of abusive behavior and how to avoid potential attacks.
+Additionally the College is providing programs for Healthy relationships and online dating safety workshops.

-- Health & Wellness Fair March 5th, 2020 Local health and wellness organizations in the community were on campus to distribute information to students, faculty, and staff about their programs and services. - No Stigma Attached: Anxiety & Depression March 13th, 2020 - Mental Health First Aid March 20th, 2020
+- Health & Wellness Fair Local health and wellness organizations in the community were on campus to distribute information to students, faculty, and staff about their programs and services.

+- No Stigma Attached: Anxiety & Depression workshop

+- Heathy relationships workshop

+- Online dating workshop

+- Mental Health First Aid and Wellconnect resources

+- Self Defense Training Spring

+- Sexual Assault Help Center "What Were You Wearing" Traveling Exhibit

+Spring

-- Self Defense Training April 9th, 2020 - Sexual Assault Help Center "What Were You Wearing" Traveling Exhibit April 30th May 3rd - This traveling exhibit aims to dispel the idea that what an individual is wearing provokes sexual assault. - Active Shooter Trainings September 9th 13th, October 1st, and October 29th 2020 - Bystander Intervention Training November 9,2020 - Basic First Aid , November 5, 2020
+- This traveling exhibit aims to dispel the idea that what an individual is wearing provokes sexual assault.

+- Active Shooter Trainings

+- Bystander Intervention Training

+- Basic First Aid